SuyashOP-2/YoutubeClone/README.md

 # Getting Started with Create React App
-Build and Deployed Youtube clone has tech stack Reactjs and tailwind css with all the functionality like Youtube!
+Build and Deployed Youtube clone has tech stack of Reactjs and tailwind css with all the functionality like Youtube!

 ## Available Scripts